Johnny English Strikes Again: Theatrical

 Johnny English Strikes Again was scheduled to be released in both the United Kingdom and United States on 12 October 2018 by Universal Pictures; the date for the United States was later moved up to 20 September 2018, before being pushed back to 26 October 2018.
 It was released in Portugal on 5 October 2018 by Cinemax Angola.

 Home media

-The film was set to be released digitally on 4 February 2019, and on DVD, Blu-Ray, and 4K UltraHD format on February 18, alongside a box set of all three movies in the franchise.
-In Australia, the film's digital release was moved up to 19 December 2018 while the Blu-Ray and DVD release in the United States and Canada was January 22, 2019.
+The film was set to be released digitally on 4 February 2019, and on DVD, Blu-ray, and Ultra HD Blu-ray format on 18 February, alongside a box set of all three movies in the franchise.
+In Australia, the film's digital release was moved up to 19 December 2018 while the Blu-Ray and DVD release in the United States and Canada was 22 January 2019.

 Reception

 Box office

 Johnny English Strikes Again has grossed $4.4 million in the United States and Canada, and $154.5 million elsewhere (including $23.2 million in the United Kingdom), for a total worldwide gross of $159 million.